Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Introduction

 Bistability between qualitatively distinct metastable turbulent flow states (i.e. states whose lifetime is finite in the presence of fluctuations) is observed in a wide variety of physical systems, including body-forced three-dimensional (3D) turbulence within thin layers \cite{de2022bistability,van2019rare} and rotating turbulence \cite{yokoyama2017hysteretic}, where, in both cases, LSVs and small-scale 3D turbulence coexist over a range of the control parameter.
 A similar type of bistability was identified in rotating Rayleigh-Bénard convection \cite{favier2019subcritical,de2022discontinuous}.
 Bistability was also found between states with and without super-rotation in a model of atmospheric dynamics \cite{herbert2020atmospheric} and in experiments on a wide range of turbulent flows \cite{weeks1997transitions,ravelet2004multistability,gayout2021rare}.
-However, for limited observation times, multistability does not necessarily imply spontaneous transitions even in the presence of fluctuations, provided the latter are appropriately small.
-For instance, in \cite{favier2019subcritical}, no spontaneous transitions between 3D turbulence and LSVs were observed in the range of bistability in the simulations, despite the presence of turbulent fluctuations whose amplitude was small compared to the energy gap between the two states.
+However, when observation times are limited, multistability may not manifest itself through spontaneous transitions even in the presence of fluctuations, provided the latter are appropriately small.
+For instance, in \cite{favier2019subcritical}, no spontaneous transitions between 3D turbulence and LSVs were observed in the range of bistability in the simulations, despite the presence of turbulent fluctuations (whose amplitude was small compared to the energy gap between the two states).
 Similarly, while pronounced multistability was identified in instability-driven 2D turbulence between LSVs, vortex crystals, and mixtures of these \cite{van2022spontaneous,van2023vortex}, no spontaneous transitions were observed between these states, although metastable vortex crystals have been observed in body-forced rotating 3D turbulence \cite{di2020phase}.
-Another example of bistability and rare transitions is found in barotropic (i.e. 2D) turbulence on the $\beta$-plane (an idealized model including a latitudinally varying Coriolis force, which features zonal jets \cite{rhines1975waves}), where the number of zonal jets can change randomly at fixed parameters \cite{bouchet2019rare,cope2020dynamics,simonnet2021multistability}.
-Random transitions were also observed in horizontally periodic convection with stress-free boundaries, between convection rolls and so-called windy states characterized by horizontal flow with strong vertical shear and suppressed convection \cite{wang2020zonal,wang2023lifetimes}.
-Bistability and spontaneous transitions are also observed in the paths of the Gulf Stream and the Kuroshio current \cite{schmeits2001bimodal}.
+Another example of bistability and rare transitions is found in barotropic (i.e. 2D) turbulence on the $\beta$-plane (an idealized model that includes a latitudinally varying Coriolis force, featuring zonal jets \cite{rhines1975waves}), where the number of zonal jets can change randomly at fixed parameters \cite{bouchet2019rare,cope2020dynamics,simonnet2021multistability}.
+Random transitions were also observed in 2D horizontally periodic convection with stress-free boundaries, between convection rolls and so-called windy states characterized by horizontal flow with strong vertical shear and suppressed convection \cite{wang2020zonal,wang2023lifetimes}.
+Bistability and spontaneous transitions are also observed in the paths of the Gulf Stream and the Kuroshio current \cite{schmeits2001bimodal}, as well as in the thermohaline circulation \cite{timmermann2000noise}.
 More generally, multistability is common in the climate system \cite{margazoglou2021dynamical}.